hrauch/rough_cld/README.md

         </div>
     </div>

-The last step is calling draw-cld with the complete parameter set to false:
+The last step is calling draw-cld with the complete parameter set to *false*:

     rcld_123.draw_cld(nodes, edges, false)